 A Canterbury Girls High School Senior Student Support Plan is made available to Senior Students through Year Meetings and the Learning Centre and is available on the school website.
-It is part of the content covered in the Senior Personal Best program delivered on Moodle.
 The HSC years of study can be demanding and the support plan aims to guide students in making sensible lifestyle choices and balancing their commitments over this period of time.
 The support plan assists students with study skills, coping with any difficult personal circumstances and seeking help to manage stress and anxiety.